 English Proficiency Criteria

-Beginning with those seeking admission to Fall 2013, international graduate applicants must demonstrate English-language proficiency by submitting either TOEFL or IELTS scores.
+International graduate applicants must demonstrate English-language proficiency by submitting either TOEFL, IELTS or PTE Academic scores.

 Official scores must be received directly from the testing service and date no earlier than 2 years (24 months) prior to the start of your intended first term at USC.

 If you are sending TOEFL scores, the institution code for USC is 4852 (no department code is required).
 If you are sending IELTS scores, please choose “University of Southern California, Graduate Programs” from the list of available institutions of where to send your scores on the day that you sit for your test.
 Please do not enter the name and contact information of your specific intended graduate department.
 USC will only accept electronic IELTS scores.
 Paper scores are not considered official.

 For test takers with disabilities and health-related needs, the Educational Testing Service, the British Council and Pearson provide accommodations.
 For more information, click here for the TOEFL exam, here for the IELTS and here for PTE Academic.

 Note: some USC master’s programs have different score requirements.
 Please refer to the homepage of your intended graduate program to verify individual department policy.